 Rose Gold: This delicate looking gold is obtained by mixing copper in gold.
 From an investment perspective, rose gold contains as much gold as yellow or white variant does.
 Its durability makes it ideal for regular wear.

-8. A full-proof diamond plan
+8. A fool-proof diamond plan

 Conclusion

-At Om Jewellers, we believe that an ornament should tell a story that the upcoming generations can take pride in.
+At OM Jewellers, we believe that an ornament should tell a story that the upcoming generations can take pride in.

 Visit one of our Australian jewellery stores in Perth or Brisbane.
 For more information, contact our team today and call +61 8 9258 9952.